cnobile2012/VoltageControlledPWM/README.rst

 Notes:

-  1. In order to get 0 (full off) and 5/3.3 Volts (full on), on the PWM the sweep voltage may need to be slightly more than 10V peak-to-peak keeping the maximum triangle wave voltage at 10V peak-to-peak.
+  1. In order to get 0 (full off) and 5/3.3 Volts (full on), on the PWM the sweep voltage may need to be slightly more than 10V peak-to-peak (R11) assuming the maximum triangle wave voltage is still 10V peak-to-peak.
+Adjusting the zero crossing with R9 may also be necessary.
-  2. TP1 gives you a square wave output, however it is not used in the calibration.
+  2. TP1 provides a square wave output, however it is not used in any of the calibrations.
-  3. On Version 1 of the PCB the silk screen for the test points are rather small and difficult to read.
+  3. On Version 1 of the PCB the silk screen for the TPs (test points) are rather small and difficult to read.
 This will be fixed in version 2 of the PCB.
 The photos below should help with identifying which TP is which.

 ==============
 PCBs Version 1